ckd protein calculator

 5. Kovesdy, C.P., Kopple, J.D., & Kalantar-Zadeh, K. (2021).
 Management of Protein-Energy Wasting in Non-Dialysis-Dependent Chronic Kidney Disease.
 Nature Reviews Nephrology, 17(6), 397–410.

 Disclaimer: This calculator provides general dietary guidance based on established clinical guidelines.
-It does not replace personalized medical advice from your nephrologist or registered dietitian.
+It does not replace personalised medical advice from your nephrologist or registered dietitian.
 Individual protein needs may vary based on nutritional status, inflammation, comorbidities, and treatment response.
 Always consult your healthcare team before making significant dietary changes.

 © 2026 CalculatorProtein.com | Evidence-Based Renal Nutrition Tools